Freccia/corewar/README.md

 The left/right arrows adjusts the speed of the match.

 ## The code
-The code is very straightforward and easy to maintain.
+The code is very straightforward and should prove easy to maintain.

 In the VM, all instructions use the function ``int32_t vm_readarg()`` to get the arguments, so adding an instruction should be easy.
 Moving a pointer in the VM is done with ``uint8_t *vm_move()`` which allows the memory to be circular, meaning there cannot be overflows.